How Your Skincare Should Evolve As You Age

 Although consistent use of preventative skincare products (think: sunscreen and retinol) may delay or improve immediate signs of aging, eventually everyone’s skin begins to sag and crease – creating laxity and wrinkles.

 Typically in our forties we begin to see more hyperpigmentation, too: those dark spots (sometimes called liver spots or sun spots) that creep up after years of UV exposure.
-To take care of your delicate 40s skin and help minimize the look of dark spots, Dr. Lee recommends:
+To take care of your delicate 40s skin and help minimize the look of dark spots, Dr. Lee recommends adding brightening products with protective antioxidants to neutralize damaging free radicals.

 Our skin changes over time – so adapting our skincare routine is a must.
 But it doesn’t need to be complicated or confusing.
-Choose effective ingredients and quality formulas for the best results.
+Choosing effective ingredients and quality formulas will help keep your skin healthy and youthful-looking into the future.
+I always say: it's never too early — or to late — to start taking care of your skin.